ecomfe/react-hooks/packages/hover/docs/useHover.md

 ## useHover

-This hooks returns a set of props to handle mouse events in order to report whether element is currently in hover state.
+This hook returns a set of props to handle mouse events in order to report whether element is currently in hover state.

 ```typescript
 interface HoverOptions {